 Laws governing Workers’ Compensation in Colorado were enacted in 1915.
 In the years that followed, benefits have been progressively modified to reflect wage increases, changes in industry and other factors.
 But the language and intent of Colorado’s Workers’ Compensation statute—“to assure the quick and efficient delivery of disability and medical benefits to injured workers at a reasonable cost to employers”—remain as originally written.

 In Colorado, Workers’ Compensation is administered by the Colorado Department of Labor and Employment (CDLE).
 With some exceptions, all public and private employers in Colorado must provide Workers’ Compensation coverage if they employ one or more full- or part-time workers.

 Unless physically or mentally unable, the injured worker must report an injury or ailment to the employer within four working days of the injury.
-If the injury or illness is not life-threatening, the worker may select a doctor from one of two medical providers designed by the employer for treatment.
+If the injury or illness is not life-threatening, the worker may select a doctor from one of two medical providers designated by the employer for treatment.

 The employer must then notify its insurance provider of the injury within 10 days of being notified by the employee or having knowledge of the incident that caused harm.
 If the injured worker loses an excess of three days or three shifts from work, or if the injury may result in permanent impairment, the insurer must file a report with the CDLE’s Division of Workers’ Compensation.